 In established coastal destinations, the model has gained traction because it combines three elements many buyers are looking for:

-Within the San Carlos real estate investment market, fractional ownership has become an attractive option for buyers who want to enjoy the destination without maintaining an empty property most of the year.
+Within the San Carlos real estate investment market, co-ownership has become an attractive option for buyers who want to enjoy the destination without maintaining an empty property most of the year.

 |---|---|---|